mcholismalik/aiva-eng-spec/readme.md

 ## Deployment Strategy

-Our deployment strategy emphasizes operational simplicity, reliability, and cost-effectiveness.
-By choosing a VPS-based deployment over complex orchestration platforms, we maintain full control while reducing operational overhead.
-The containerized architecture ensures consistency across environments while enabling easy scaling when needed.
+The deployment strategy emphasizes operational simplicity, reliability, and cost-effectiveness.
+VPS-based deployment over complex orchestration platforms maintains control while reducing operational overhead.
+The containerized architecture ensures consistency across environments while enabling scaling when needed.

-The deployment approach follows the principle of "boring technology" - using well-understood, battle-tested components that operations teams can manage confidently.
-This reduces the learning curve and ensures that the system can be maintained by a broad range of technical staff.
+The deployment approach uses well-understood, battle-tested components that operations teams can manage confidently.
+This reduces the learning curve and ensures the system can be maintained by technical staff.

 ### Infrastructure Architecture